hyperledger/besu-docs/docs/HowTo/Troubleshoot/Trace-Transactions.md

-Your node must be an archive node (that is, synchronised without pruning or fast sync) or the requested block or transaction must be within the [the number of pruning blocks retained](../../Reference/CLI/CLI-Syntax.md#pruning-blocks-retained).
+Your node must be an archive node (that is, synchronised without pruning or fast sync) or the requested block or transaction must be within the [the number of pruning blocks retained](../../Reference/CLI/CLI-Syntax.md#pruning-blocks-retained)
+(by default, 1024).

 !!! important